Striving for Higher

 Wheaton College aspires to complete the new state-of-the-art performing arts center at the heart of campus: The Armerding Center for Music and the Arts.
 God is always calling for a song of praise from his people, and it is therefore vital that music flourishes at the center of Wheaton’s life and community.

-In spite of its historical record of outstanding, professional-level accomplishments, the Wheaton College Conservatory of Music facilities had been in critical need of improvement.
-Today, we rejoice at the outpouring of support from our donors because the first half of the Armerding Center is now complete.
+Today, we rejoice at the outpouring of support from our donors!
+The first half of the Armerding Center is now complete.
 In November 2017 the Conservatory of Music moved into their new home and the building was dedicated as the center of music-making for the entire campus.

 Our students and faculty now enjoy proper climate control and sound isolation, along with additional storage throughout the building.
 The new practice rooms are adequately sized to protect musician’s hearing and to offer optimal acoustics.
 No longer is the Conservatory of Music operating out of six different buildings, built from 1924 to 2008, that were spread out across campus.
 The Conservatory of Music now has a new state-of-the-art home with a 108-seat recital hall specifically designed for music performance.
 We are extremely grateful to all who support our musicians.

 However, our mission is not complete!